-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Umbrella Insurance in Madison

-Commercial Umbrella Insurance Risk Factors in Madison
+About Commercial Umbrella Insurance in Madison, WI

 Commercial umbrella insurance in Wisconsin adds excess liability protection above underlying commercial auto, general liability, and employers liability policies when those limits are used up.
 In practical terms, that means the policy is built to respond after your primary coverage has been exhausted, rather than replacing those policies.
-For Wisconsin businesses, the underlying limits matter because commercial auto minimums are listed at $25,000/$50,000/$10,000, and an umbrella only functions once the base policy is in place and properly structured.
+For Wisconsin businesses, the underlying limits matter because commercial auto minimums are listed at the state minimum split limits, and an umbrella only functions once the base policy is in place and properly structured.
 Wisconsin’s workers’ compensation rules also matter for employers liability planning, since the state requires workers’ compensation for businesses with 3 or more employees, with exemptions for sole proprietors, partners, and some farm workers.
 That does not make umbrella coverage a substitute for workers’ comp, but it does shape the underlying policy stack that the umbrella sits above.

 Coverage can also include defense costs and broader coverage in some situations, depending on the policy wording.
 Because the product is excess liability insurance in Wisconsin, endorsements and carrier forms should be reviewed carefully, especially if you want worldwide liability coverage or protection tied to aggregate limits.
 Wisconsin regulation comes through the Wisconsin Office of the Commissioner of Insurance, so policy terms should be matched to the carrier’s filed language and your business’s operations.
 The important point is that an umbrella is designed to extend commercial liability limits, not to change the nature of the underlying risk or remove the need to keep those base policies current.